Interaction-driven first-order and higher-order topological superconductivity

-Having understood the origin of different superconducting phases in Fig.~\ref{fig: phase diag}, we then focus on each of them individually by investigating the characteristic points marked by black crosses in Fig.~\ref{fig: phase diag}.
-In particular, we characterize the topological properties of the superconducting phases by looking at the corresponding edge states.
-We use a hybrid method of fRG+MFT where we obtain the effective interaction strengths in different superconducting channels from fRG.
-Using these interactions we perform a renormalized mean-field theory in real space, as detailed in the Method Section and Supplementary Information~\ref{supp_drei}.
-Furthermore, we scale the interaction strengths by 10 in order to investigate the edge properties.
+Having identified different superconducting phases in Fig.~\ref{fig: phase diag}, we then focus on each of them individually by investigating the characteristic points marked by red crosses in Fig.~\ref{fig: phase diag}.
+Additionally, we extend the fRG+MFT method to real-space to investigate the disorder stability of the phases and to determine possible interaction-induced edge instabilities~\cite{sm_note}.
+Furthermore, we scale the interaction strengths by 10 in order to \PMB{render the investigation} of the edge properties \PMB{on finite size systems computationally amenable}.